-Against the odds, Iams proved to be one of Procter & Gamble's more successful acquisitions of the 1990s.
-The strong image and unconventional names of Iams and Eukanuba certainly stuck in the minds of pet owners, allowing P&G to double sales between 1999 and 2004 and convert what was once little more than a niche business into one of the leaders in several segments of the US pet food market.
+Ownership of the Iams and Eukanuba petfood brands is now split between Mars, in most global markets, and Spectrum Brands in Europe.
+Iams had previously turned out to be one of Procter & Gamble's more successful acquisitions of the 1990s.
+The brands' strong image and unconventional names certainly stuck in the minds of pet owners, allowing P&G to double sales between 1999 and 2004 and convert what was once little more than a niche business into a leader in several segments of the US pet food market.
 The group bolstered its portfolio in 2010 with the acquisition of niche manufacturer Natura Pet Products.
-The pet care business became a unit of P&G's Global Health & Grooming business division from summer 2013, but there were repeated rumours that the group might be considering a disposal of the business.
-That speculation was confirmed in Spring 2014 with a deal to sell the business in most global markets to rival Mars for $2.9bn.
-The takeover completed in August.
+In summer 2013, the pet care business was transferred into P&G's Global Health & Grooming division, but there were repeated rumours that the group might be considering a disposal of the business.
+That speculation was confirmed in Spring 2014 with a deal to sell the pet care unit in most global markets to rival Mars for $2.9bn.
 The remaining operations in Europe were sold to Spectrum Brands at the end of the year.

 Which agencies handle advertising for Iams?
 Find out more from the Adbrands Account Assignments database